xuehongyanL/xuehongyanl.github.io/content/about/index.md

 ## Research interests

-I am interested in learning behavior from human demonstrations and I am working on Reinforcement Learning (RL) and Inverse Reinforcement Learning (IRL).
+I am interested in learning behavior from human demonstrations (LfD) and I am working on Reinforcement Learning (RL) and Inverse Reinforcement Learning (IRL).